jerabaul29/IntegrateGyroData/README.md

 You can also have a look at the demo video (in the present repo root): video_demo.mp4
 # Note

 This code only performs integration of the gyro data, i.e. the orientation will drift with time.
-It does not implement any sort of Kalman filtering or other mean orientation calculation based on the sliding average of the gravity vector / the magnetic vector value.
+It does not implement any sort of Kalman filtering or other.